-We’ll now take a look at some of the features of this backup solution and analyze them in depth, so that you can get a good idea if this service is right for you and your individual needs.
+We’ll now take a look at some of the features of this backup solution and analyze them in depth so that you can get a good idea if this service is right for you and your individual needs from our CloudBerry review.

 CloudBerry is a full-system backup solution, meaning your whole system/drive will be backed up and synced with the cloud server.
-If you’re looking for a service to backup individual files for easy access on the go, then this service is not the one for you.
+If you’re looking for a service to backup individual files for easy access on the go, then our CloudBerry review will tell you this service is not the one for you.

 Restoration is always free of charge with CloudBerry.
 You can restore from backup as many times as you want.
 Restoration is simple as well.
 You just go into the software application and select the restore plan option from the top menu.
 You can specify individual files or folders to restore, or you can restore everything in one go.

 Security on CloudBerry is mostly dependent on the storage solution you’ve paired with the software.
 Therefore, it’s very important that you research your cloud solution of choice before making the leap.

 As for this software, any data transferred to your chosen cloud platform is secured with 256-bit AES encryption and SSL protocols to ensure safe transit.

 There are a few features to be mentioned in any CloudBerry review.
 The service emphasizes backup function over all else.
 In terms of backup, data is compressed by the software, saving space in your cloud storage.
 Restoring to a cloud VM with Amazon S3 or Azure VM is also possible.
 We already mentioned backup scheduling and the ability to backup from one cloud storage service to another, creating a further backup.
 You can enable regular deletion of files of a certain age as well, freeing up space for newer stuff.